-(Amendment No. 1) (Mark One) QUARTERLY REPORT PURSUA ACT OF 1934 NT TO SECTION 13 OR 15(d) OF THE S ECURITIES EXCHANGE For the quarterly period ended March 31, 2 008 OR TRANSITION REPORT PURSUA ACT OF 1934 NT TO SECTION 13 OR 15(d) OF THE S ECURITIES EXCHANGE For the transition period fromto 001-33357 (Commission file number) OTHERAPEUTICS, e of registrant as specified in its charter) INC. Florida 65-0 643773 (State or other jurisdiction (I.R.S.)
-Employer of incorporation or organization) Identific cation No.) 2 Snunit Street Science Park POB 455 Carmiel, Israel (Address of principal executive offices) 0100 Code) (caused of principal officeally confeed) (Registrant's 972-4-988-9488 stelephone number, including area code) Securities regi stered pursuant to Section 12(b) of the Act: Title of each class Common stock, par value \$0.001 per share ige on which registered tock Exchange during the prec reports required to be filed by Section 13 or 15(d) of the registrant was required to file such reports), and (2) l ed filer, an accelerated filer, a non-accelerated filer, or maller reporting company" in Rule 12b-2 of the Excha Large accelerat ted filer □ Accelerated filer ☑ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company □ Indicate by check mark whether the registrant is a shell compa any (as defined in Rule 12b-2 of the Exchange Act).
-Ye s □ No ☑ 008, approximately 75,883,046 shares of the Reg
+FORM 10-Q/A

+(Amendment No. 1)

+(Mark One) -

+QUARTERLY REPORT PURS ACT OF 1934 SUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE

+For the quarterly period ended March h 31, 2008

+OR

+o TRANSITION REPORT PURS ACT OF 1934 SUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE

+For the transition period from to

+001-33357 (Commission file number)

+BIOTHERAPEUTICS, INC.

+(Exact name of registrant as specified in its charter)

+- Florida 65-0643773

+(State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.)

+2 Snunit Street

+Science Park

+POB 455 Carmiel, Israel 20100

+(Address of principal executive offices) (Zip Code)

+972-4-988-9488

+(Registr rant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Common stock, par value \$0.001 per share Name of each exchange on which registered American Stock Exchange

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \square No o

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):